SumitPanda03/Todo-List/README.md

 The frontend templates are built using HTML and CSS, with dynamic content rendered using Jinja2 templates.

-## Authentication

-As this is a backend project, it might not include user authentication by default.
-However, you can extend it to include authentication using Flask extensions like Flask-Login or Flask-JWT.

 ## Contribution

 Contributions to the TodoList backend project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.